 Although ubiquitous in marine coastal systems, little is understood about the taxonomy, biology and ecology of the associated crustose corallines (Littler & Littler, 2013).
-Coralline crust is a generic term that in UK biotopes refers to nongeniculate (crustose) species from the family Corallinacea that could include Lithophyllum incrustans which is noted to form thick crusts in tidepools, especially in the south west (Adey & Adey, 1973), Lithothamnion spp. and Phymatolithon spp.
-Due to the lack of evidence for species the assessments for encrusting corallines are generic, although species specific information is presented where available.
-A number of papers by Edyvean & Ford (1984a & b; 1986; 1987) describe aspects of reproduction and growth of encrusting coralline, Lithophyllum incrustans.
+A 'coralline crust' is a generic term in the UK biotopes that refers to non-geniculate (crustose) species from the family Corallinacea that could include Lithophyllum incrustans, which is noted to form thick crusts in tidepools, especially in the south-west (Adey & Adey, 1973) as well as Lithothamnion spp. and Phymatolithon spp.
+The assessments for encrusting corallines are generic due to the lack of evidence for individual species, although species-specific information is presented where available.
+Edyvean & Ford (1984a & b; 1986; 1987) describe aspects of reproduction and growth of encrusting coralline, Lithophyllum incrustans.
 Studies by Edyvean & Forde (1987) in populations of Lithophyllum incrustans in Pembroke south-west Wales suggest that reproduction occurs on average early in the third year.
 Reproduction may be sexual or asexual.
-Populations release spores throughout the year but abundance varies seasonally, with the populations studied in Cullercoats Bay and Lannacombe Bay (North East and South West England, respectively) producing less spores in the summer.
+Populations release spores throughout the year but abundance varies seasonally, with the populations studied in Cullercoats Bay and Lannacombe Bay (North East and South West England, respectively) producing fewer spores in the summer.
 Spore release is initiated by changes in temperature or salinity (see relevant pressure information) at low tide so that spore dispersal is restricted to within the tide pool enhancing local recruitment.
-Within subtidal biotopes this is not possible and recruitment success may be altered (although this may be compensated by avoidance of desiccation).
+Within subtidal biotopes, this is not possible and recruitment success may be altered, although this may be compensated by avoidance of desiccation.
 Spore survival is extremely low with only a tiny proportion of spores eventually recruiting to the adult population (Edyvean & Ford, 1986).
 The spores are released from structures on the surface called conceptacles; these are formed annually and subsequently buried by the new layer of growth.
 Plants can be aged by counting the number of layers of conceptacles.
 Edyvean & Ford (1984a) found that the age structure of populations sampled from Orkney (Scotland) Berwick (northern England) and Devon (England) were similar, mortality seemed highest in younger year classes with surviving individuals after the age of 10 years appear relatively long-lived (up to 30 years).
 In St Mary's Northumberland, the population was dominated by the age 6-7 year classes (Edyvean & Ford, 1984a).
 Growth rates were highest in young plants measured at Pembroke (south-west Wales) with an approximate increase in diameter of plants of 24 mm in year class 0 and 155 mm in year 1 and slowing towards an annual average horizontal growth rate of 3mm/year (Edyvean & Ford, 1987).
 Some repair of damaged encrusting coralline occurs through vegetative growth.
 Chamberlain (1996) observed that although Lithophyllum incrustans was quickly affected by oil during the Sea Empress spill, recovery occurred within about a year.
-The oil was found to have destroyed about one third of the thallus thickness but regeneration occurred from thallus filaments below the damaged area.
+The oil was found to have destroyed about one-third of the thallus thickness but regeneration occurred from thallus filaments below the damaged area.
 Recolonization by propagules is an important recovery mechanism.
 Airoldi (2000) observed that encrusting coralline algae recruited rapidly on to experimentally cleared subtidal rock surfaces in the Mediterranean Sea, reaching up to 68% cover in 2 months.